rnnall/readynas-gitlist/git-web-setup.md

-# gitweb setup abandoned for gitlist
+# gitweb setup ABANDONED for gitlist

 ## **Minor changes to ReadyNAS**